 - 1. Park the broom on a level surface.

 - 2. Remove the drive chain cover (A).

 - 3. Apply pressure to the chain halfway between the sprockets.
-Proper chain deflection should be between 3.5 9.5
+Proper chain deflection should be between 3.5 9.5 mm (1/8 3/8 inch).

-mm (1/8 - 3/8 inches).
 NOTE: measure the distance between the two chain strands with and without pressure applied to determine the amount of chain deflection.

-4. If the chain tension needs adjusted, refer to the following section for adjustment procedures.
-If the chain tension is correct, reinstall the drive chain cover and torque the bolts to 8 Nm (67 in-lbs).
+correct, reinstall the drive chain cover and torque the bolts to 8 Nm (67 in-lbs).